gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 Dealing with the backend of Contentful is refreshing and the content modeling really leads the pack when compared to other headless content management systems.
-It doesn’t feel like something that just gets the job done, it’s actually really nice to use.
+It doesn't feel like something that just gets the job done, it's actually really nice to use.
 They also just pushed some [great new changes](https://www.contentful.com/blog/2017/11/28/work-smarter-with-our-new-search-features/) that made it even easier to search and filter our articles on the backend.